coki333333-cmyk/world-updater/README.md

 ## Concept

-what i wanted to do was create a way where i, the user, don’t need to manually update the world info. then i thought it would be a great idea to simply use a local and online api — online api for rp, and a local model for the script!
+what i wanted to do was create a way where i, the user, don’t need to manually update the world info. then i thought it would be a great idea to simply use online api for rp, and a local model for the script!

 the extension uses configurable profiles. each profile can have steps, and each step can have multiple prompt blocks.